SemajDraw/aws-cdk-workshop/README.md

-# Basic CDK TypeScript project!
+# Basic CDK TypeScript project

 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.